TransistorSmoke/thrift-find/README.md

 - **React, bootstrap with Vite** - my goal was to try using more of React and Vite.
 Old school CRA was sunset, so Vite it was.
   - React hooks (useState, useReducer, useEffect, useRef, etc) and custom hooks, Context API

 - **SCSS** - This is my attempt to use the CSS modular architecture - started simple, but it works!
 And I am happy to have learned how to build it on my own.
+I did not use a CSS framework for this.

 - **Firebase, Firestore and Storage** - for backend.
   - I created custom hooks to handle adding, updating, and deleting documents (items).